 Please note: officially, all class time is scheduled as in-person lecture.
-However, in-person lecture may be switched to synchronous Zoom lecture temporarily depending on public health guidelines and other pandemic related considerations.
+However, in-person lecture may be switched to synchronous Zoom lecture temporarily depending on public health guidelines and other weather and personal illness related considerations.

 1.2 Contact Information: